Talk About Electrical Safety with Your Children

 Safe Electricity recommends teaching children to follow these rules:

 - Never climb trees near power lines.
 Even if the power lines are not touching the tree, they could touch when more weight is added to the branch.

-- Kites and model airplanes should be flown only during good weather conditions in large open areas, like an open park or a wide field.
-Keep kites away from overhead power lines or other electrical equipment, such as substations.
+- Kites, drones and model airplanes should be flown only during good weather conditions in large open areas, like an open park or a wide field.
+Keep these items away from overhead power lines or other electrical equipment, such as substations.
 If a kite gets stuck in a tree near power lines, do not climb up to get it.
 Electricity can travel down kite strings or wires.
+Do not attempt to free something stuck in a power line.
 Contact your electric utility for assistance.

 - Never climb a utility pole or tower.
 The electricity carried through this equipment is high voltage and could kill you.

 - Don’t play on or around pad-mounted electrical equipment.
 These are often green metal “boxes” on cement pads and contain transformers.